 This Butterfly and Flower Border is the perfect cross-stitch border for beginners.
 Even though it is not as detailed as others, it still is a statement piece.
 You can pick different colors depending on your likes and the imagery of the main cross stitch project.
 This pattern is for free at Broderie.
 You can adjust the pattern for the size of your cross-stitch.
 It would also make a beautiful frame using plastic canvas and yarn.

 07 of 07

-Petites Croix shares this Folklore Frieze cross stitch border for free on their website.
+Petites Croix shares this Folklore Frieze cross-stitch border for free on its website.
 It mixes medieval images with more folk-inspired artwork.
 It is done in one color, but would also look good with variegated floss.
 You could use this border on pillows and bookmarks.
-Cross stitch your favorite fairy tale and finish it off with this folksy pattern.
+Cross-stitch your favorite fairy tale and finish it off with this folksy pattern.